nginxinc/kubernetes-ingress/docs/content/installation/integrations/app-protect-waf-v5/installation.md

     make <makefile target> PREFIX=<my-docker-registry>/nginx-plus-ingress TARGET=download
     ```

-    For example, to build a Debian-based image with NGINX Plus and NGINX App Protect DoS, run:
+    For example, to build a Debian-based image with NGINX Plus and NGINX App Protect WAF v5, run:

     ```shell
-    make debian-image-dos-plus PREFIX=<my-docker-registry>/nginx-plus-ingress TARGET=download
+    make debian-image-nap-v5-plus PREFIX=<my-docker-registry>/nginx-plus-ingress TARGET=download
     ```

      **What to expect**: The image is built and tagged with a version number, which is derived from the `VERSION` variable in the [_Makefile_]({{< relref "installation/building-nginx-ingress-controller.md#makefile-details" >}}).
 This version number is used for tracking and deployment purposes.